cardat/DatSciTrain_set_up_R_and_friends/index.md

 ---

-# Welcome to the Data Science Setup Guide
+# Welcome to the CARDAT Data Science Training Setup Guide

-This guide will help you set up all the necessary tools for participating in our data science training sessions.
+This guide will help you set up all the necessary tools for participating in the data science training sessions of the Clean Air Research Data and Analysis Technology (CARDAT) platform.

 Please follow the installation guides in order:

 1. R Installation
 2. RStudio Setup